Guide

 - Mac user — Logi Options+ on macOS, Bluetooth without dongle, USB-C

-- Open office — MX Vertical's quieter clicks are meaningfully better for shared spaces
+- Open office — MX Vertical's quieter clicks meaningfully better

 - Per-app customization — Logi Options+ transforms the mouse into a workflow tool